HenraL/Discord-Website-Uptime-Bot/README.md

 - Python 3.9+
 - Docker (for containerized deployment)
-- Access to a Discord bot token
+- Access to a Discord bot token through the Discord Developer Portal (There's tutorials online)
 - Channel ID where the bot will post updates

 ---